Should you date a foreigner?

 If you’re dating people in your small town back home, you’ll surely have awkward encounters with exes from time to time.

-But if they’re on the other side of the ocean, the chances of having to make small talk in the Walmart parking lot is close to zero.
+The chances of running into them and having to make small talk in the Walmart parking lot is close to zero, once you’re back in the US.

-Just make sure you understand the most ambiguous sentence in the Spanish language – in case you do run into them.
+Just make sure you understand the most ambiguous sentence in the Spanish language – in case you do run into them while you’re out and about.

 Why you should date a foreigner – the wrap-up

 Of course, there are also disadvantages to international romance.
-The main one is that sometimes the language barrier can cause unnecessary conflict if well-intentioned statements are misunderstood.
+The main one is that sometimes the language barrier can cause unnecessary conflict when well-intentioned statements are misunderstood.

 If you’re on their territory, you’ll probably end up having to follow their rules.